tlong314/cmgame/README.md

 For consistency, it is best to use CMGame.Color.TRANSPARENT rather than "transparent", "rgba(0, 0, 0, 0)", etc. This way the game can reliably check for transparent values before wasting resources on drawing.

-If you have HTML elements that you want to use the same color palette, you can add corresponding classes, all lowercase, replacing CMGame.Color with .cm- to use the color as a background, or .cm-text- to use the color as the font color.
+If you have HTML elements that you want to use the same color palette, you can add corresponding classes, all lowercase, replacing CMGame.Color with `.cm-` to use the color as a background, or `.cm-text-` to use the color as the text color.

 ```html